ignaspakamore/pca-gui/README.md

 * Program can save calculated PCA data into the csv file.

 * Sample annotation by using mouse is feasible in 3D plot.
+For 2D data index is displayed on the plot.
 Index starts from 0!

 ## Execution